-Yes, the gym has all sorts of complicated equipment that can help you on your fitness journey, but there is one exercise that needs absolutely none and which can truly help you transform your upper body – the push-up.
+Yes the gym has all sorts of fancy equipment that can help you on your fitness journey, but there is one exercise that needs absolutely none and which can truly help you transform your upper body – the push-up.
 Push-ups are versatile and completely free.
 You can do them anytime, anywhere, and all you need is you!

 There are lots of different variations of the push-up – all as effective as each other in targeting your torso and helping to develop strength and tone.
 Read on to find out my top 10 types of push-up to transform your upper body.

 Why You Shouldn’t Ignore The Push-Up

 Push-ups are a compound movement.
 This means that they use multiple muscle groups/joints.
 They are different from isolation movements, such as bicep curls, that focus mostly on one muscle group.
 Compound movements should be an important part of your exercise routine for two reasons:

 1. Because they utilize so many muscle groups, they increase your metabolic rate which will help you to burn more calories;

 2. Because so many muscles are being torn and repaired, they can help to increase your overall muscle mass.
 Push-ups can also be considered a functional movement because they simulate getting up from a lying down position.